xynxynxyn/terminal-discord/README.md

 ### MaxNameLength

 The maximum length of usernames.

 Default is 10

 ### Seperator

 Seperator between username and message content.

 Default is ">"

 ### HistoryLength

 Number of messages loaded at a time.

+Default is 50

 ### defaultGuild

 The index of the guild you want selected at startup.

 Default is null

 ### defaultChannel
 The index of the channel you want selected at startup.

 Default is null

 ### prompt
 The prompt used.

 Default is ">"

+### colorsupport
+Wether color for usernames is enabled or not.

+Default is true

 ## Commands